 You’ll also want to bring a driver’s licence as a secondary form of ID and in case you plan on renting a scooter or car in Mexico.
 You can drive in Mexico if you have a US or a UK driving licence, or an international driving permit.
-However, you must purchase a Mexican insurance policy for any vehicle you’re driving in Mexico.
+However, much like you would search for a policy to get life insurance over 65 years old, you must purchase a Mexican insurance policy for any vehicle you’re driving in Mexico.

 Vaccinations and Medications for Mexico

 Travellers to Mexico should have up to date routine vaccinations, including MMR, DPT and polio.
 It’s also recommended that travellers are vaccinated against Hepatitis A and typhoid, as these can be contracted through contaminated food and water in Mexico.

 If you plan on travelling to areas with a risk of malaria, you should arrange anti-malarial tablets in advance of your travels.
 Malaria risk zones include Chihuahua, Chiapas, Durango, Nayarit and Sinaloa.